Butterkuchen (German butter cake) is a timeless, old-fashioned dessert. In Germany, we often serve afternoon cake with coffee or tea.

-And of course plenty of butter.
-The result is a melt-in-your-mouth delicious light and airy cake, that's sweet and gooey.
+The result is a melt-in-your-mouth delicious, light, and airy cake that's sweet and gooey.

 Butterkuchen (German butter cake) is a classic German dessert.
-Often served for afternoon coffee when Germans like to enjoy 'Kaffee und Kuchen'.
-This afternoon ritual is the time when Germans like to relax with a good cup of hot coffee and a slice (or two) of cake.
+In Germany, we often serve afternoon cake with coffee or tea.
+We call this 'Kaffee und Kuchen'.
+This afternoon ritual is when we Germans like to relax with a good cup of hot coffee and a slice (or two) of cake.

-If you'll get to visit Germany one day (or have in the past), you'll be amazed at the number of bakeries.
+If you visit Germany one day (or have in the past), you'll be amazed at the number of bakeries.
 German bakeries are amazing.
-And they'll offer a wide array of cakes, pastries, and of course a large display of bread.
+And they'll offer a wide array of cakes, pastries, and a large display of bread.
 And you'll find Butterkuchen in almost every good bakery.

 YEAST - You can use both fresh yeast or dry yeast.
-Fresh yeast is very common in German baking but it's often hard to find in the US.
+Fresh yeast is very common in German baking, but it's often hard to find in the US.
 The only store that I know who sells it is Whole Foods.
-That being said I've made this recipe many times with dry yeast and it tastes just as delicious.
+I've made this recipe many times with dry yeast, and it tastes just as delicious.

 FLOUR - I use all-purpose flour.

 EGGS - I strongly recommend using eggs at room temperature.
 Simply remove the eggs from the fridge about 30 minutes before you start baking.